CartoDB/cartodb/docs/guides/02-get-api-key.md

 #### Troubleshooting authorization issues

-If your API key is malformed or supplies an invalid username, the CARTO.js library returns an HTTP 403 (Forbidden) error.
+If your API key is malformed or you supply an invalid username, the CARTO.js library returns an HTTP 403 (Forbidden) error.

 Alternatively, CARTO Enterprise customers have access to enterprise-level support through CARTO’s support representatives available at enterprise-support@carto.com.